Choose: Simple Style

 Browser Name: Your Browser

-Browser Signature: 561
+Browser Signature: 5261

-Header Ordering: host;user-agent;accept
+Header Ordering: host;accept-encoding;user-agent;accept

 Refresh page.